 WHY IS IT USEFUL?

 In the world of competitive and recreational rock climbing, there is often a need for others to know exactly where the climber is on the rock wall.
 This is currently done using a "judge" who is constantly watching the climber and making sure that he/she does not use any holds that they are not permitted.
-This human involvement is inefficient, and so, we came up with an unmanned solution.
+This human involvement is inefficient, so we came up with an unmanned solution.
+RFiClimb's data also allows climbers to track their activity and climbing gyms to monitor their routes.

 We decided to make "RFiClimb" to continue the tradition of creating something based on one of our hobbies.
 Last year we built an "Electric Saxophone" because Jonathan plays the saxophone, and this year we made "RFiClimb" because of Ben's rock climbing hobby.